rezaloo75/konnect/README.md

 ### As a member of the Retail development team

-Let's begin by seeing the catalogues that I have access to:
+Let's begin by seeing the catalogue items that I have access to:

 ```
 GET "https://konnect.konghq.com/api/catalogue

-catalogues:
-  common-catalogue:
+catalogue-items:
+  common-item:
   	ID: 1
   	name: Common
-  	service-count: 0
-  retail-catalogue:
+  retail-item:
   	ID: 2
   	name: Retail
-  	service-count: 0
   count: 2
 ```

-Note that I don't see the finance catalogue, that is because I don't have access to it.
-Let's now create a an exchange rate service and publish it to the common catalogue:
+Note that I don't see the finance catalog Item/s, that is because I don't have access to it.
+Let's now create a an exchange rate service and publish it to the catalogue:

 ```
 POST "https://konnect.konghq.com/api/catalogue/1